chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /oauth/request_token

    Get a new request token, bound to a record or carenet if desired.

-       request.POST may contain **EITHER**:

-       * *indivo_record_id*: The record to which to bind the request token.

-       * *indivo_carenet_id*: The carenet to which to bind the request token.

-       Will return :http:statuscode:`200` with the request token on success, :http:statuscode:`403` if the oauth signature on the request was missing of faulty.

    :shortname: request_token
    :accesscontrol: Any user app.